Keywords

 It is estimated that 2.7% of pregnant women in sub-Saharan Africa are infected with syphilis, representing more than 900,000 at-risk pregnancies each year.9

 Despite the implementation of various guidelines to control sexually transmitted infections in the Democratic Republic of the Congo, the burden of syphilis persists.
 There are inconsistencies in the quality and utilization of services, which may be influenced by the knowledge of healthcare providers and pregnant women.
 Additionally, the prevalence of syphilis in urban and rural areas is different.
-Many factors such as diagnosis, treatment, frequency of visits, behavioral factors, sociodemographic and gyneco-obstetrical factors can change the burden of this desease.10–12
+Many factors such as diagnosis, treatment, frequency of visits, behavioral factors, sociodemographic and gyneco-obstetrical factors can change the burden of this disease.10–12

 Moreover, data on syphilis in the Democratic Republic of the Congo, particularly in our study area, are scarce.
-Therefore, this study targets to determine the prevalence of syphilis in pregnant women and its associeted factors. in the city of Kisangani.
+Therefore, this study targets to determine the prevalence of syphilis in pregnant women and its associated factors. in the city of Kisangani.
 The aim is to raise awareness among pregnant women about measures to prevent the adverse effects of this disease during pregnancy and to provide scientists with insights into the current syphilis rate and its most common complications among pregnant women in Kisangani.

 To conduct this research, we asked the question: